top of page

 • Provided the team with a number of tests I would like to have run if I were to not end my internship and leave for school

-4. Upgraded the company's 3D printers
+• 4.
+Upgraded the company's 3D printers (in down time)

 • Built a third 3D printer to increase prototyping capabilities